thuanthan147/AbstractCrawler/README.md

 # AbstractCrawler
-Abstract crawler to re-implementin for all page
+Abstract crawler to re-implement for all page